Olivier Picard

-Olivier Picard (4 March 1940, Bernay) is a French Hellenist.
-He was director of the French School at Athens and is a member of the Institut de France.
+Olivier Picard (4 March 1940 – 1 September 2023) was a French archeologist.
+He was director of the French School at Athens and a member of the Institut de France.

 Biography

+Olivier Picard was born on 4 March 1940, as the eldest son of Gilbert Charles-Picard and Colette Picard, both historians and archaeologists, and the grandson of Hellenist Charles Picard.
 A student at the École normale supérieure (1960), Olivier Picard obtained his agrégation of history in 1964 and became a member of the French School at Athens (1966–1971).
 He immediately began his academic career at the Paris West University Nanterre La Défense (1971) where he was appointed a professor in 1979.

 From 1981 until 1992, he was director of the French School at Athens.

-Back in Nanterre, he quickly was elected at Paris IV-Sorbonne where he directed the graduate school of ancient and medieval history.
+Back in Nanterre, he was quickly elected at Paris IV-Sorbonne where he directed the graduate school of ancient and medieval history.

-As an archaeologist, he led excavations on the sites of Thasos and Lato.
+He led excavations on the sites of Thasos and Lato.